-A year later, The Mines Inspectorate was formed to ensure all mines and collieries were appointed an inspector.
+A year later, the Mines Inspectorate was formed to ensure all mines and collieries had an appointed inspector.
 The first inspector was Hugh Seymour Tremenheere, who was responsible for reporting on serious and fatal incidents in the mines and making recommendations to training managers.
 However, he wasn’t permitted to enter the mines to inspect them.
 It wasn’t until 1850 that inspectors were able to enter the coalmines.

 1964: First use of high visibility workwear

 Protective high visibility clothing was first introduced to the UK this year when it was trialled by railway maintenance workers in Glasgow.
 These workers were provided with hi-vis vests from their employer, The Scottish Rail Network.
 It was agreed that these were effective at making workers more visible, so by 1965, everyone working on the West Coast Main Line (which connects Greater London to Scotland), was provided with high visibility clothing as standard.